Azure SQL Database Overview

 Azure SQL Single Database is a fully managed, database-as-a-service in the Microsoft Azure Cloud.
-This service is always running the latest SQL Engine, never require patches or updating and can be deployed in minutes.
-When configured using the "Serverless" Compute Tier, the database can even scale and pause automatically based on workload.
-It is an ideal solution for most cloud-based data warehouses utilizing fewer than billion row tables and requiring less than several terabytes of storage.
+This service runs the latest SQL Engine, requires no patches or updates, and can be deployed in minutes.

-Note: It is possible to setup several data areas (e.g. DSA and MDW) in one Prepare instance, which will then use the same Azure SQL database.
+Note: Multiple data areas (e.g. DSA and MDW) can be configured in one Prepare instance using the same Azure SQL database.

 1. Configure an Azure SQL Database

-Create an Azure SQL Database as storage for your Prepare instance.
-Using the "Serverless" Compute Tier, the database can even scale and pause automatically based on workload.
+- Create an Azure SQL Database as storage for your Prepare instance.
+Using the General Purpose Service Tier with Serverless compute, the database automatically scales and pauses based on workload, providing cost-effective resource management with minimal storage costs when inactive.

 2. Configure SQL users & Permissions